C4813/EVE-Reprocess-Trading-WordPress-Shortcode/README.md

 ## To-Do List

 - [x] Margin filter (set minimum/maximum margin) (0.5.4)
-- [ ] Additional market groups for selection (e.g. some implants are profitable for reprocess trading, but there is currently no way to select them)
+- [x] Additional market groups for selection (e.g. some implants are profitable for reprocess trading, but there is currently no way to select them) (0.5.6)
 - [x] Enable/Disable T2 modules (Faction/Deadspace/Officer/Abyssal modules are disabled by default.
 These modules are not profitable for large-scale reprocess trading and are therefore irrelevant.)
 (0.5.5)
 - [ ] Reprocessing tax consideration (currently does **NOT** factor into prices)
 - [ ] "Copy Results" button for easy market quickbar import